PrintNode/PrintNode-JS/README.md

 ## Getting Started

-Include the .js file in `src/`.
+Include one of the .js file in `src/`.
 Everything will be imported into a global object named `PrintNode`.

 ## WebSocket Client